pocoapoco/pocoapoco.github.io/me.md

 ## This site

-The site is borrowed from [Leonard Lamprecht][1].
+Special thanks to [Leonard Lamprecht][1], from whom the design of this site is borrowed from.
 I hardly changed anything because it's simple, fast and beautiful, looks pretty much what I wanted a blog to be.
-Also it's built using Jekyll, and everything happens in the local directory and is checked in to git. which is good.
+Also it's built using Jekyll, and everything happens in the local directory and is checked into Git. which is good.

 ## What else?